 The updated RCN guidance Competencies: Travel health nursing: career and competence development (2018) provides information on current guidelines and standards of care of travellers and define the standards of care expected for a competent nurse, experienced/proficient nurse and a senior practitioner/expert nurse working in travel health nursing.
+Royal College of Nursing (2018) Competencies: travel health nursing: career and competence development, London: RCN.

 The 2018 version has been developed following an extensive audit and evaluation of previous editions.
 See: Executive summary: perceptions of the RCN Travel Health Competencies Document.